bennyD2323/Momentum-Javascript-FormValidation/README.md

 Add the following validations:

 * Car year must be a number.
+CHECK
 * Car year must be after 1900.
+CHECK
-* Car year cannot be in the future.
+* Car year cannot be in the future.CHECK
 * Date parking must be in the future.
+CHECK
 * Number of days must be a number.
 CHECK
 * Number of days must be between 1 and 30.
 CHECK
 * CVV must be a three-digit number.
 CHECK